Parent Responsibilities of an Online Student

 Online High School—Students Take the Lead

-In grades 9–12, online students start to really take charge of their education—setting goals, working
+In grades 9–12, online students start to really take charge of their education—setting goals, working independently, and exploring their future options.

 Learning Coaches encourage their students’ growing independence as they: